|Chaitra Navratri Day 8|

 तू सब काज उसके करती है पूरे। कभी काम उसके रहे ना अधूरे॥

 तुम्हारी दया और तुम्हारी यह माया। रखे जिसके सिर पर मैया अपनी छाया॥

 सर्व सिद्धि दाती वह है भाग्यशाली। जो है तेरे दर का ही अम्बें सवाली॥

 हिमाचल है पर्वत जहां वास तेरा। महा नंदा मंदिर में है वास तेरा॥

 मुझे आसरा है तुम्हारा ही माता। भक्ति है सवाली तू जिसकी दाता॥

 It is important to note that depending on starting time of Navami Tithi on previous day Maha Navami Puja and Upavas might be done on Ashtami Tithi.
 The precise rule is that if Ashtami and Navami merge before Sanyakal on Ashtami Tithi then Ashtami Puja and Navami Puja including Sandhi Puja are done on the same day.

-If Navami Tithi gets over pretty soon after sunrise then it starts before Sayanakal on previous day and a good portion of Navami Tithi prevails on Ashtami Tithi.
+If Navami Tithi gets over pretty soon after sunrise then it starts before Sayanakal on the previous day and a good portion of Navami Tithi prevails on Ashtami Tithi.
 If it happens then Navami Homa can be done on the previous day and it is suggested in religious texts.
 The Homa on Ashtami Tithi could be started any time while Ashtami Tithi is prevailing and should be finished when Navami Tithi starts prevailing but before sunset.
-In other words Homa should be continued while Tithi crosses over Ashtami to Navami.
+In other words, Homa should be continued while Tithi crosses over Ashtami to Navami.